-¶ 21 Once a defendant has made a minimal showing on each of the necessary elements for selfdefense, "the State has the burden of proving beyond a reasonable doubt that the defendant did not act in self-defense, in addition to proving the elements of the charged offense."
+- ¶ 20 Once a defendant has made a minimal showing on each of the necessary elements for self-defense, "the State has the burden of proving beyond a reasonable doubt that the defendant did not act in self-defense, in addition to proving the elements of the charged offense."
 People v.
-Lee, 213 III.
+Lee, 213 Ill.
 2d 218, 224 (2004).
 We review the evidence in the light most favorable to the verdict, and we must affirm the verdict if any rational trier of fact could have found the essential elements of the crime proven beyond a reasonable doubt.
 People v.
-Ward, 154 III.
-2d 272, 314 (1992).

-¶ 22 The defense presented evidence that Larkins took money from Jason and challenged Jason to "do something bout it," then slugged Jason twice before Jason started to defend himself.
+Ward, 154 Ill.
+2d 272, 314 (1992). - ¶ 21 The defense presented evidence that Larkins took money from Jason and challenged Jason to "do something bout it," then slugged Jason twice before Jason started to defend himself.

 Timothy joined the fight only when Larkins continued hitting Jason after Jason had apparently lost the fight.
 The fight ended with cuts made by a knife with a blade much longer than the blade of a box cutter.
-In terms of the Morgan factors, the evidence was undisputed that Larkins, was the initial aggressor.
-To justify the use of deadly force, the defense presented evidence that Larkins committed robbery, a forcible felony (see 720 ILCS 5/2-8 (West 2012) ("'Forcible felony' means \\\ robbery.")).
+In terms of the Morgan factors, we find evidence that Larkins, the aggressor, threatened and used unlawful force to harm Jason, and Timothy and Jason reasonably believed they needed to use force to counter the danger.
+To justify the use of deadly force, the defense presented evidence that Larkins committed robbery, a forcible felony (See 720 ILCS 5/2-8 (West 2012) ("Forcible felony' means \\\ robbery.")).

-¶ 23 While the trial court concluded that Larkins only engaged in theft, it is well established that if force is used, the crime is robbery.
+- ¶ 22 The only element of self-defense that the trial court found was disproved was that Larkins had committed or was committing a robbery.
+This is also the only basis on which the State argues that self-defense was rebutted-according to the State, no felony occurred or if it did, it was unconnected to Jason's use of force. - ¶ 23 While the trial court concluded that Larkins only engaged in theft, it is well established that if force is used, the crime is robbery.
 A conviction for robbery requires proof that an offender took property from the person or presence of another using force or by threatening the imminent use of force.
-While a conviction for theft only requires proof that defendant knowingly obtained or exerted unauthorized control over property of the owner with the intention to deprive the owner permanently of the use or benefit of the property.
+On the other hand, a conviction for theft only requires proof that defendant knowingly obtained or exerted unauthorized control over property of the owner with the intention to deprive the owner permanently of the use or benefit of the property.
 People v.
 Rivers, 194 Ill.
 App.
-3d 193, 195 (1990).

-¶ 24 Larkins first took money from Jason, then used physical force to keep it.
-Hence, the State did not disprove self-defense beyond a reasonable doubt simply because Larkins took the money first and then used force or because some of the physical struggle might have occurred after Jason went into the house and returned to the yard where the physical struggle continued.
-The forcible felony of robbery continued while Larkins continued to use force to keep the money he had taken.
-The timing does not disprove robbery.
+3d 193, 195 (1990). - ¶ 24 Larkins first took the money from Jason, then used physical force to keep it.
+The State argues that self-defense was disproved beyond a reasonable doubt because after Larkins took the money, Jason went into the house, and returned to the yard, where the physical struggle continued.
+We reject the State's argument that self-defense was disproved beyond a reasonable doubt because the forcible felony of robbery continued as long as Larkins continued to use force to keep the money he had taken.